AfricaBirdData/ABAP/README.md

 e.g. say we are interested in the occupancy of the African Black Duck in the North West province of South Africa:

-First find the ABAP code for the species:
+First find the ABAP code for the species (SAFRING code):

 ``` r
 library(ABAP)